jscomponent/casket/README.md

 NODE_ENV = production # or development
+lang = en, no # de, dk, etc... port = 80 # On which port the app should run (should be unique to proxyport, usually 80 if webmaster is false and 8000 if webmaster is true)
+PORT = 90 ## overrides port
+$PORT = 900 ## overrides PORT
-lang = en, no # de, dk, etc... port = 80 # On which port the app should run (should be unique to proxyport, usually 80 if webmaster is false and 8000 if webmaster is true) proxyport = 80 # On which port the app runs on proxyportssl = 80 host = localhost # IP or Hostname where you will access service on the internet mongodb = mongodb://root:example@mongo:27017/casket?authSource=admin # Add connection string redis = redis://redis:6379 # If you are running on a cluster, add redis for shared memory webmaster = true # Set to true if you are deploying using docker-compose (npm run build)
+proxyport = 80 # On which port the app runs on proxyportssl = 80
+host = localhost # IP or Hostname where you will access service on the internet.
+Is this still in use? mongodb = mongodb://root:example@mongo:27017/casket?authSource=admin # Add connection string redis = redis://redis:6379 # If you are running on a cluster, add redis for shared memory webmaster = true # Set to true if you are deploying using docker-compose (npm run build)